alters-mit/pincushion/README.md

 | Create and Hide Original | Create a new GameObject and mesh with sampled points.
 Keep the original GameObject but hide it. |
 | Replace | Replace the original mesh with the sampled points mesh.
 No new GameObject is created. |

+To sample points on a SkinnedMeshRenderer, add a `PincushionDynamicRenderer` component.

+### 2. Show/hide the original/sampled mesh

-Assuming you haven't chosen Replace (which doesn't create a new object), you can show/hide the original mesh or new mesh:
+Assuming you haven't chosen `Replace` for your creation mode (which doesn't create a new object), you can show/hide the original mesh or new mesh:

 1. `PincushionRenderer pr = gameObject.GetComponent<PincushionRenderer>()`
 2. To show/hide the original object: `pr.SetOriginalVisibility(show)` where `show` is a boolean.
 3. To show/hide the the new object: `pr.SetMyVisibility(show)` where `show` is a boolean.

+### 3. How it works

+There are two methods of rendering sampled points because there is an efficient way to render points if we know that the mesh can't deform (i.e. if it is rendered via a MeshRenderer).

+- MeshRenderers are sampled exactly once and then rendered as a mesh composed of multiple icosahedrons, one at each sampled point.
+See the summary tag in `PincushionStaticRenderer` for why this is reasonable.
+- SkinnedMeshRenderers are sampled exactly once and rendered using a geometry shader.
+See the summary tag in `PincushionDynamicRenderer` for why.

 ## Usage (Rust)